telekom-mms/sectpmctl/README.md

 #### Secure Boot preparations

 Your BIOS has to be in Secure Boot Clear Mode.
-That means that your BIOS need to have Secure Boot enabled and that all keys are cleared.
+That means that your BIOS needs to have Secure Boot enabled and that all keys are cleared.
 You can do so by entering your BIOS, enabling Secure Boot, and finding inside the Secure Boot section the button to `Clear all keys`.
 Set a BIOS administrator password as well.

-We never came across a BIOS which does not offer a way to enter Secure Boot Setup Mode.
+We never came across a BIOS that does not offer a way to enter Secure Boot Setup Mode.
 If your BIOS supports listing all keys, after entering the clear mode, the number of keys of all databases should be zero.
 If your Secure Boot settings are grayed out, you most probably have to set a BIOS administrator password first.